Contentious Probate Rules

 - Undue pressure was put on the deceased by a ‘serial’ beneficiary when the Will was made;

 - A Trust’s beneficiary has not received an inheritance, or has received an insufficient inheritance;

 - In Scotland only: A person related by blood, or legally adopted child of the deceased person has not received an inheritance.

 Should any of the above situations match your current circumstances, you should speak to one of our contentious probate specialists who will discuss with you the merits of your claim and (should your claim qualify), introduce you to an experienced Contentious Probate Solicitor to pursue your case on a genuine No Win, No Fee basis.

-Time limits apply to bringing a claim, so you should not unnecessarily delay.
-Speak to us in confidence today by calling our 24hr Claim Helpline on 0845 330 9254, or completing the short enquiry form opposite.
+Time limits apply to bring a claim, so you should not unnecessarily delay.
+Speak to us in confidence today by calling our 24hr Claim Helpline on 0845 330 9254, or complete the short enquiry form opposite.